 |Hispanic or Latino||15|

-Students from other countries are interested in Mining Engineering, too.
+Americans aren’t the only ones with an interest in Mining Engineering.
 About 8.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Mining Engineering Majors Make?